rstropek/BlazorHeroTutorial/storyboard.md

   * Blazor [Event Handling](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor#explicit-razor-expressions)
   * [Lifecycle Method](https://docs.microsoft.com/en-us/aspnet/core/blazor/components#lifecycle-methods) `OnInitialized`

+## Hands-on Lab

+At this point in the tutorial, you can try to solve the [MathTrainer Lab](https://github.com/rstropek/BlazorHeroTutorial/tree/master/Lab/MathTrainer) yourself.
+Don't look at the sample solution immediately.
+Try to come up with your own code first.

 ## Master Detail Components - Step 3

 ### What you will learn in this chapter